wentallout/gaming/README.md

 - There has been a lot of negativity whenever a new 5v5/Hero-shooter/Battle Royale shows up.
 - Gamers don't like when there are blatant wokeness/politics in their games.
 - Gamers will not play your game if the character design is intentionally ugly.
+- Pay2Win is unacceptable in 2024.
+Mobile gacha games rely on this but sometimes it's fair enough that the game won't close after 1 month.

 ## Steam